SS Elbe Archival Collection

 Enough was said in the public press at the time of the disaster to make any reference to the sad loss of life unnecessary.

-Excepting for the fact that the Elbe was a passenger's vessel and that her loss involved a terrible sacrifice of human lives, the disaster differed very little from collisions that occur almost daily in crowded waters and which pass unnoticed by the general public because it is " only a tramp " and a few more unfortunate sea toilers that have gone to the bottom.
+Except for the fact that the Elbe was a passenger vessel and that her loss involved a terrible sacrifice of human lives, the disaster differed very little from collisions that occur almost daily in crowded waters and which pass unnoticed by the general public because " only a tramp " and a few more unfortunate sea toilers have gone to the bottom.

 The facts may be briefly stated as follows: The Crathie, a steamer of 475 tons trading between Aberdeen and Rotterdam, left the latter port at 11 p.m. on January 29th.
-The night was dark but clear and very cold, wind E.N.E. and strong with a heavy sea which came over the forecastle head.
+The night was dark but clear and very cold, with strong wind E.N.E. and a heavy sea coming over the forecastle head.
 At 5.20 a.m. the following morning, during the mate's watch with the lookout on the lower bridge and while steering N. by W. W. magnetic, all three lights of the North German Lloyd's Elbe have sighted two points on the starboard bow three or four miles away.

 Almost immediately, the Elbe shut in her red, but subsequently, when only three or four lengths distant on the starboard bow, opened it again, and the Crathie, despite the mate's order " hard a port, " struck her fairly on the port side, just abaft the engine-room bulkhead.